chriskonings/lily-chris/united-states/austin/README.md

 - [x] [Magnolia Cafe](http://www.magnoliacafeaustin.com/) :fire:

 > We first found this place after a hot afternoon of paddleboarding on the river and the lot of us (there must've been 15 people altogether) took up a table the length of the entire cafe.
 I managed to sit across from Chris (pre-boyfriend, post-crush) and order a Tuna Pecan Salad.
 We had a fun conversation about getting tattoos together before the summer ended.
-We never followed through with those tattoos but we went back to that cafe obsessively after enjoying each other and their late night omelettes. - Lily
+We never followed through with those tattoos but we went back to that cafe obsessively after, enjoying each other and their late night omelettes. - Lily

 - [x] [Jim's Restaurant](https://www.jimsrestaurants.com/)
 - [x] [24 Diner](http://24diner.com/): Betsy's Veggie burger, shakes :fire: